sensedata1/gorpc/README.md

 ### GRPC client written in go

 Simple implementation of an grpc client written in go.
+With Jenkins-X CI/CD pipeline

+Build is done inside a golang container for dependancy resolution

 ### Clone the repository
 ```